 Roman name: Vesta

 There are not many myths about Hestia.
 There did not need to be.
-Exxcept for Sparta, women in ancient Greece lived very similar lives.
-Every day, when the ancient Greek women gathered in their central courtyards to sew, to cook, or to listen to stories of the gods, they knew Hestia was watching over them.
+Except for Sparta, women in ancient Greece lived very similar lives.
+Every day, when the men went off wherever, the ancient Greek women gathered in their central courtyards to sew, to cook, or to listen to stories of the gods.
+They knew Hestia was watching over them.
 They never doubted it.
 It gave them great comfort.
 They really did not want Hestia to have a life of her own.
-They were very happy to have Hestia spend her time watching over all the women in ancient Greece, even Spartan women.
+They were very happy to have Hestia spend her time watching over all of the women in ancient Greece, even Spartan women.
+It gave Hestia great pleasure to do so.